codinghare5/astro-static-site/src/pages/posts/mad-but-difficult.md

 employees, along with the benefits that dealing with these difficulties could reap.

-**Ask (for LinkedIn)**

-If you want to know more about anything in this blog, or to run something past us regarding autism in the workplace, please contact me.
-You can message me here on linked in, email me on
-<j.blacow@aspiedent.com> or call me on 07717 404846.

-**Ask (for Website)**

-If you want to know more about anything in this blog, or to run something past us regarding autism in the workplace, please [contact us](contact us form)
+**If you want to know more about anything in this blog, or to run something past us regarding autism in the workplace, please [contact us](/contact).**

--   Autistic people grow being told they are mad, bad, difficult -- and sometimes stupid as well.

--   This reduces confidence, gives baggage: defence mechanism

-    -   Some appear over confidence

-    -   Others unconfident

--   This can problems in employment -- labels of mad, bad difficult continue.

-Essentially what is happening is that the very qualities for which they are employed to provide diversity of thinking and innovation, creativity or alternative rigid adherence to a process or boring repetitive work

-It is the underlying issues behind autistic symptoms that you need to understand and accommodate.

-Are precisely what is causing the problem.

-People are banging on about how autistic people are brilliant.
-Racket.
-Confusing, not helping the cause.

-If you want a homogenous workforce then don't employ neurodiverse people.
-But you will encounter all the problems of 'group think'.

-Want to stand out then you will have to accommodate difference (and understand) neurodiversity.

-It is the underlying issues behind autistic symptoms that you need to understand and accommodate.

-This is the introduction to a series of blogs on the difficulties employers may encounter with managing autistic employees.